bryanless/Yume-Swift/README.md

 # Yume
 Discover anime anytime, anywhere

 Get to know various information about anime such as season, score, rank, adaptation source, synopsis, and more.
-Find any anime by title using either in English or Rōmaji.
+Find any anime by title using either English or Rōmaji.
 Create your own favorite list for easy access.

 Yume is available in English and Bahasa Indonesia.
 > Support for Bahasa Indonesia is limited to some features and can only be used by changing device's system language